rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/general_architecture/index.md

 Being ephemeral, deployed project or module containers do not themselves need to be backed up.
 New containers can be launched to replace failed containers at any time.
 Only the persistent data stored in mounted directories on the host server need to be backed up.

-Each rollyourown.xyz project includes a `backup.sh` script to orchestrate the backup of the project on a host server.
+Each rollyourown project includes a `backup.sh` script to orchestrate the backup of the project on a host server.
 Each project uses the same flow to back up services, as illustrated in the following diagram.
 All steps are carried out from the control node:

 ![Project Backup Flow](Project_Backup_Flow.svg)